AdaCompNUS/despot/README.md

 Documentation can be found in the "[doc](doc/)" directory.

-For more POMDP problems and example descriptions see [this](http://www.pomdp.org/examples/).
+For a description of our example domains and more POMDP problems see [the POMDP page](http://www.pomdp.org/examples/).

 ## Package Contents